polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [type] is mandatory name of machine learning type to search in
 - [query] is mandatory query to search for

+### Get training snippet

+The following function returns a single training snippet and can be used if user asks to see the details for a specific snippet, or if you need it for some reasons.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/machine-learning/get-training-snippet.hl]:
+{
+  "id": "[NUMERIC_VALUE]"
+}
+___

+Arguments;

+- [id] is mandatory and the ID of the snippet to return

 ### Update training snippet

 The following function allows you to update a training snippet given its ID.